 - Quantum Electronics and Nanoscience

 - Solid-State Lighting and Displays

 - Photonics and Nanophotonics

 Each student has an advisor, whose area of research and technical interests coincide.
-Advisors are available for consultation, guidance, and feedback in students' course selection, technical program, and research topics.
+Advisors are available for consultation, guidance, and feedback on students' course selection, technical programs, and research topics.